‘We can’t go back to normal’

 --

-Salihah Saasdiq graduated from the Academy of Arts University in San Francisco in 2018.
+Salihah Saadiq graduated from the Academy of Arts University in San Francisco in 2018.
 She has been photographing for over seven years.

 Michael Blackshire, 26